 A Brazilian screen icon whose magnetic presence and comedic timing made her the beloved face of the country's most popular telenovelas.

-Juliana Paes didn't just become a star in Brazil; she became part of the family.
-After starting as a model, she seamlessly transitioned to television, where her warmth, expressiveness, and impeccable comic instinct found a perfect home.
-Her breakout role in 'Celebridade' was just the prelude to a string of iconic characters in massively successful telenovelas like 'Caminho das Índias' and 'Avenida Brasil'.
-Paes possesses a rare ability to balance high glamour with relatable vulnerability, making her heroines both aspirational and deeply human.
-This connection with the audience extends beyond the small screen; she commanded the stage in a Brazilian production of 'The Producers' and has been a ubiquitous presence in advertising.
-More than an actress, she is a cultural touchstone, embodying a certain joyful, resilient, and stylish spirit that resonates across the country.
+Juliana Paes won the Brazilian public as the lead in the telenovela 'Caminho das Índias' (2009), a role that earned her multiple acting awards.
+Born in 1979, she began as a model before moving to television.
+Her breakout in 'Celebridade' (2003) opened the door to a string of major characters in hits like 'Avenida Brasil' (2012).
+She balances high glamour with relatable vulnerability, making her heroines both aspirational and deeply human.
+Paes also commanded the stage in a Brazilian production of 'The Producers' and has been a constant presence in advertising.
+She embodies a joyful, resilient, and stylish spirit that resonates across the country.

 1965–1980